skuffed/hdf.services/README.md

 fully functioning login/registration site using authentication codes created by admin users.

-ui built using boostrap framework
+ui built using bootstrap framework

 php used for all site functions prepared statements used for SQL functions